 Substitutes for Magic Jack Customer Service

-There are significant variations in these termination fees, however – notably in rural areas where the cost to provide telephone service is very high, given the great distances between houses and the low volume of calls.
-These rural fees average about 6¢ per minute, and provide additional revenue for the rural telephone company to construct and maintain their lines.
+There are significant variations in these termination fees, however.
+For example, in rural areas the cost to provide telephone service is very high.
+The FCC realized there are great distances between houses.
+In addition, there is a low volume of calls.
+As a result, the FCC allows larger termination fees in those areas.
+These rural fees average about 6¢ per minute.
+They provide the revenue for rural telephone companies to construct and maintain their lines.

-Some enterprising companies are taking advantage of rural telephone companies’ ability to negotiate higher termination fees by setting up free conference call sites in a scheme called ‘traffic pumping'.
+Some enterprising companies decided to take advantage of those higher termination fees by setting up free conference call sites in a scheme called ‘traffic pumping'.
 When conference call attendees dial in, each of their phone companies are responsible for paying a termination fee to the rural telephone company – and that fee can be upwards of 20¢ per minute.
-It doesn't sound like much, but it adds up to hundreds of millions of dollars, which the rural phone company then splits with the company that set up the conference call system.
+It doesn't sound like much, but it adds up to hundreds of millions of dollars.
+The rural phone company then provides a kickback to the company that set up the conference call system.

 It's a bit much to pay a bill that large when you're charging your customers less than $2.50 per month. magicJack successfully argued to the FCC that they weren't a conventional phone company, and so didn't have to provide service to those rural areas.
 As a result, there are some places you can't call using magicJack.
 As it turns out, there are workarounds – for example, you can use GVJack to make many calls which MagicJack won't connect.
 Calls made using GVJack are entirely free.

 Do you have a question or comment about magicJack customer service (or lack thereof)?
 Drop a note in the comment box below and put it out there for all to see!
 You may find the answer you're looking for – or perhaps you'll hear from another sympathetic user.